 This is how ‘AVERAGE’ came about and work from this portfolio has been exhibited in the United Kingdom and France.

 The conclusion I have come to is that I’m certainly repeating a process but the composition is quite fluid.
-The blended results, as prints, are often mistaken for etchings by the viewers.
+The blended results, as prints, are often mistaken for etchings or charcoal drawings by the viewers.

 The .pdf document below goes into much more detail, contains the processing and imaging in full.